 At least, that’s what their company biography says, and while we’re not going to argue with the brand that was started in eighteen eighty-six by the woman who invented the dishwasher, Josephine Cochrane, what we really want to know is how good their stand mixers are.

-In 1919 Herbert Johnson, an Ohio engineer invented an egg beater called the H5, which later morphed into the stand mixer.
-Upon seeing it, his wife exclaimed “That’s the best Kitchenaid I’ve ever seen”, and by doing so killed two birds with one baking sized stone.
-She gave a brand a name and encouraged her husband to further develop the stand mixer.
+In 1919 Herbert Johnson, an Ohio engineer, invented an egg beater called the H5, which later morphed into the stand mixer.
+Upon seeing it, his wife exclaimed, “That’s the best Kitchenaid I’ve ever seen,” and by doing so, killed two birds with one baking-sized stone.

-The thing is though, how do you choose which stand mixer to buy from the company that invented them?
+The thing is, though, how do you choose which stand mixer to buy from the company that invented them?

-Following some careful consideration, we decided that the best course of action to take would be to take a much closer look at two of their best selling, and most beloved stand mixers in order to find out which was the better mixer.
-That way we’d know which one was right for us.
+Following some careful consideration, we decided that the best course of action to take would be to take a much closer look at two of their best-selling and most beloved stand mixers in order to find out which was the better mixer.

 And if it’s the right one for us, chances are it’ll be the right one for you too.
 So let’s get stuck in and start mixing in with Kitchenaid…

-The first thing that scored a big tick in its favor, is that the Ultra Power is a tilt-head mixer, which means that while it’s a little long in the tooth as far as the technology it uses is concerned, it’s incredibly easy to clean when you’ve finished mixing.
+The first thing that scored a big tick in its favor is that the Ultra Power is a tilt-head mixer, which means that while it’s a little long in the tooth as far as the technology it uses is concerned, it’s incredibly easy to clean when you’ve finished mixing.

-The head snaps down into place when you want the Ultra Power to start mixing, and you just lift it away, remove whichever blade you’re using to mix whatever it is you were mixing, and clean both the bowl and the attachment.
+The head snaps down into place when you want the Ultra Power to start mixing, and you just lift it away, remove whichever blade you’re using to mix whatever it is you were mixing and clean both the bowl and the attachment.

 It might seem a little odd to discuss the ease and simplicity of cleaning before we’ve even started to talk about the mixer, but sometimes it’s better to get these things out of the way first.
 And it’s always nice to know that the clean-up is going to be just as straightforward and simple as using the mixer is.